Hobo/hobo_bootstrap_ui/README.md

 ## Versus hobo_jquery_ui

-It is intended that this library will render [hobo_jquery_ui](https://github.com/Hobo/hobo_jquery_ui) and jquery-ui optional.

-At the moment, you can use hobo_bootstrap_ui instead of hobo_jquery_ui if you don't mind the loss of tags such as `<name-one>`.
+You can use hobo_bootstrap_ui instead of hobo_jquery_ui if you don't mind the loss of tags such as `<sortable-collection>`.

-hobo_bootstrap_ui and hobo_jquery_ui may both be used in the same Hobo application.
-In the case of a conflict, the plugin loaded last will be used.  `<search-results-container>` is the only current conflict, although hopefully we get bootstrap replacements for `<name-one>` and `<input for="Date">` soon.
+Alternatively, hobo_bootstrap_ui and hobo_jquery_ui may both be used in the same Hobo application.
+In the case of overlap, the plugin loaded last will be used.
+Both plugins provide implementations of `<search-results-container>`, `<name-one>` and `<input for="Date">`.
+Both plugins have these tags available with non-shadowed names:  `<name-one-bootstrap>` and `<bootstrap-datepicker>` for this gem.

-At the momemt, Hobo requires jQuery-UI even if hobo_jquery_ui is not used.
-We do plan on removing that dependency soon.

-## TODO

-* replace `show` and `hide` in hjq.js to make jQuery-UI optional

-* implement `name-one` using bootstrap typeahead so that a Hobo application without hobo_jquery_ui is Hobo 1.3 compatible

-* implement replacements for the remainder of hobo_jquery_ui's tags.
+If you use hobo_bootstrap_ui without hobo_jquery_ui, you can also remove jQuery-UI from your `app/assets/javascripts/application.js` as well as associated stylesheets.
+If you do this you will lose the ability to position the AJAX spinner and to use hide and show effects during part AJAX.

   [1]: https://github.com/Hobo/hobo_bootstrap_ui/raw/master/screenshots/select_one_or_new.png